YuryBandarchuk16/EasyText/README.md

  - Iterating over the words from the input.
 Then for each word if we have a synonym in local base just replace it.

- - Otherwise making a request to Thesaurus dictionary using its API, which return a list of synonyms.
-Take the synonym which has the largest frequency rating and make a pair of synonyms (add to trie, to file with synonyms and etc.)
+ - Otherwise making a request to Thesaurus dictionary using its API, which returns a list of synonyms.
+Take the synonym which has the largest frequency rating and make a pair of synonyms (add to HashMap, to file with synonyms and etc.)

 Also you can manually add pairs of synonyms.